hovancik/stretchly/README.md

 ## Preferences

 Most of the preferences can be customized by clicking on the "Preferences" item in the tray menu.
+(On Windows, to open Preferences, you can also double-click on the tray icon.)

 <img src="preferences.png" height="340">